Softeq/XToolkit.RestHttpClient/README.md

 Library supports a bunch of Components out of the box:

 - `Executor`: is special wrapper wich can be used to wrap async action and execute it multiply times if it fails.
-- 'Mapper' : is helper which register your own mapping and then can be used to map one object to another.
+- `Mapper` : is helper which register your own mapping and then can be used to map one object to another.
 Also support Collection mapping.
-- 'UriBuilder' : is helper which can be used to build your api url's
+- `UriBuilder` : is helper which can be used to build your api url's
-- 'Json Converter' : basic json converter.
+- `Json Converter` : basic json converter.
 This is wrpapper on NewtonSoft Json Converter.
-- 'HttpClient' : is base implementation of http client which every mobile project has.
+- `HttpClient` : is base implementation of http client which every mobile project has.
 We trying to incapsulate base logic to one http client to cover most popular cases of usings.

 ### Executor
 You can register class as singlton and then use it as following example: